All Episodes

 Nobody wants to do that.

-And that's not a that's that's not a joke.
+And that's not a joke.

-Uh there are there are serious consequences here.
+There are serious consequences here.

 You know, we're told this guy is the greatest speaker ever.